daniel5151/gdbstub/README.md

 \* Exact numbers vary by target platform, compiler version, and `gdbstub` revision.
 Data was collected using the included `example_no_std` project compiled on x86_64.

 `gdbstub` is particularly well suited for _emulation_, making it easy to add powerful, non-intrusive debugging support to an emulated system.
-Just provide an implementation of the [`Target`](https://docs.rs/gdbstub/*/gdbstub/target/trait.Target.html) trait for your target platform, and you're basically ready to start debugging!
+Just provide an implementation of the [`Target`](https://docs.rs/gdbstub/latest/gdbstub/target/trait.Target.html) trait for your target platform, and you're ready to start debugging!

 -   [Documentation](https://docs.rs/gdbstub)

-### Can I use `gdsbtub` in Production?
+### Can I Use `gdsbtub` in Production?

 **Yes, as long as you don't mind some API churn until `1.0.0` is released.**

-In terms of correctness, `gdbstub` has been integrated into several projects since its initial `0.1.0` release, and thusfar, no major bugs have been reported.
+In terms of correctness, `gdbstub` has been integrated into several projects since its initial `0.1.0` release, and thusfar, no _major_ bugs have been reported.
 Reported issues have typically been the result of faulty `Target` implementations (e.g: forgetting to adjust the PC after a breakpoint is hit), or were related to certain unimplemented GDB protocol features.

 That being said, due to `gdbstub`'s heavy use of Rust's type system in enforcing GDB protocol invariants at compile time, it's often been the case that implementing new GDB protocol features has required making some breaking Trait/Type changes (e.g: adding the `RegId` associated type to `Arch` to support addressing individual registers).
 While these changes are typically quite minor, they are nonetheless breaking, and may require a code-change when moving between versions.